-- Meet at least once per quarter with Advisor/Chair to discuss coursework and progress in reaching degree milestones, and more often when preparing for exams or the dissertation defense. - Work with Advisor to clarify expectations and guidelines for the mentoring relationship. - Communicate with Advisor or Grad Director? about any institutional and professional issues and concerns. - Work to create strong curriculum vitae appropriate for the field, and to identify professional opportunities, including publications, grants and fellowship applications, conferences, workshops, courses and trainings, in consultation with your Advisor. - Consult with Advisor on setting and achieving goals for scholarship. - Communicate with Grad Director (Mireille) and Graduate Advisor (Crystal) about time to degree progress, research agenda, residence status, eligibility for continuing fellowships, and necessary forms for milestones. - Review the FEMST Handbook (updated annually) and Grad Division rules and timelines to outline your expected progress to meet milestones. - Discuss faculty mentor composition of your committee and work with your First Advisor/Committee Chair and Crystal Carlos to complete Form I (committee nomination form) and get required signatures six weeks before milestone. - Provide a copy of all official documents and forms to Crystal Carlos, Graduate Advisor, for your on-going file.
+• Meet at least once per quarter with Advisor/Chair to discuss coursework and progress in reaching degree milestones, and more often when preparing for exams or the dissertation defense.

-- Ensure that written qualifying exams are completed independently by each student without input from others. - Student and advisor should go over the protocol for exams at least 1 month in advance of the exam. - Communicate with your committee members to schedule an oral defense. - Contact Crystal Carlos to reserve the Seminar Room for an oral defense. - In Spring, complete the Annual Review and give it to your advisor for approval to meet the deadline.
+- Work with Advisor to clarify expectations and guidelines for the mentoring relationship. - Communicate with Advisor about any institutional and professional issues and concerns. - Work to create strong curriculum vitae appropriate for the field, and to identify professional opportunities, including publications, grants and fellowship applications, conferences, workshops, courses and trainings, in consultation with your Advisor. - Consult with Advisor on setting and achieving goals for scholarship. - Communicate with Grad Director and Staff Graduate Advisor about time to degree progress, research agenda, residence status, eligibility for continuing fellowships, and necessary forms for milestones. - Review the FEMST Handbook (updated annually) and Grad Division rules and timelines to outline your expected progress to meet milestones. - Discuss faculty mentor composition of your committee and work with your First Advisor/Committee Chair and the Staff Graduate Advisor to complete Form I (committee nomination form) and get required signatures six weeks before milestone. - Provide a copy of all official documents and forms to the Staff Graduate Advisor, for your on-going file. - Ensure that written qualifying exams are completed independently by each student without input from others. - Student and advisor should go over the protocol for exams at least 1 month in advance of the exam. - Communicate with your committee members to schedule an oral defense. - Contact the Staff Graduate Advisor to reserve the Seminar Room for an oral defense. - In Spring, complete the Annual Review and give it to your advisor for approval to meet the deadline.